maexsp/RendererDemo/README.md

-# RendererDemo
+# HandlerDemo .NET MAUI

-Demo repo project to identfied MAUI issue -> porting an Xamarin.Forms renderer custom control to MAUI "System.InvalidCastException: 'Specified cast is not valid.'
+Demo repo project to demonstrate how to migrate from Xamarin.Form renderer to a new .NET MAUI handler -> needed when porting an Xamarin.Forms renderer custom control to MAUI'
 "